mitakash/docs/docs/welcome.md

 ---

-Futureswap is a protocol for futures trading on ethereum.
+Futureswap is a protocol for perpetual futures trading on Ethereum.

-Our main goal is to create an ecosystem focused on creating a decentralized trading platform that is community organized and lead.
-We encourage developers to build on top of Futureswap to achieve their DeFi goals.
+Futureswap is a decentralized exchange that allows traders to enter into perpetual futures with up to 20x leverage while liquidity providers can earn fees and interest.
+The platform is governed by the community, which is powered by an underlying governance (FST) token that allows anyone to propose new exchanges or changes in the system.

+Our goal was to take the best parts of centralized exchanges and the necessary parts of decentralized governance to merge it into a system that is self-governed and aligned on a common goal.

 Key advantages of Futureswap: